marekolsak/gpu-ratemeter/README.md

 - If a driver sustains only 300 GB/s for image blits while the maximum memory bandwidth is 500 GB/s, the blit implementation in that driver may be suboptimal.
 - If Vulkan pipeline objects using dynamic state are 2x slower than equivalent objects using static state, the dynamic state handling in that driver may be suboptimal.

-The official repository is hosted at https://gitlab.freedesktop.org/mesa/gpu-ratemeter.
-An indexable mirror is at https://github.com/marekolsak/gpu-ratemeter.
+The official repository is at https://gitlab.freedesktop.org/mesa/gpu-ratemeter.
+An indexable robot-friendly mirror is at https://github.com/marekolsak/gpu-ratemeter.

+# Table of Contents

 [[_TOC_]]